Contents

 Natural Light.

-Houses are becoming greener.
-Saving energy is a major cornerstone of residential LEED accreditation.
-LEED houses consume to 30% less energy than non-LEED houses. skylights bring totally free, tidy, natural light into homes, decreasing the quantity of synthetic light needed in a home.
+Houses are ending up being greener.
+Saving energy is a major foundation of residential LEED accreditation.
+LEED houses use up to 30% less energy than non-LEED houses. skylights bring totally free, tidy, natural light into homes, lowering the amount of synthetic light needed in a home.

 Heat Gain When Required.